An active strategy for harnessing the potential of U.S. value stocks

 A strategic dividend investor

-"It's important to differentiate companies that can simply support a dividend from those that can grow that dividend," says Darren of his approach.
-He focuses on company cash flows, earnings quality, and capital allocation.
+"It's important to differentiate companies that can simply support a dividend from those that can grow that dividend," says Darren of the fund's approach.
+They focus on company cash flows, earnings quality, and capital allocation.

 Darren A. Jaroch, CFA

-analysts provide support for Darren's research and stock selection process
+35 analysts provide support for the fund's investment process

 A multidimensional approach to value investing

-A distinct feature of Putnam Equity Income Fund is Darren's multidimensional strategy.
-He targets a wider array of opportunities than many other equity income funds.
-In selecting stocks, he places extra emphasis on businesses that could enhance the fund's capital appreciation potential.
+Darren Jaroch, CFA, and Lauren DeMore, CFA, manage a disciplined process to target a wider array of opportunities than many other equity income funds.
+In selecting stocks, they place extra emphasis on businesses that could enhance the fund's capital appreciation potential.

 VALUE STOCKS | Attractively priced stocks of companies poised for improvement